Health + Wellness

 What Does FWB Mean?

-Friends With Benefits usually refers to a couple that has sex regularly but isn't in a romantic relationship.
-FWB relationships can be a lot of sexy fun but they can get tricky if one partner wants more or meets someone else.
+The acronym “FWB” means Friends with Benefits and usually refers to a couple that has sex regularly but isn't in a romantic relationship.
+FWB relationships can be a lot of sexy fun, but they can get tricky if one partner wants more or meets someone else.
 Communication and consent are extra important between FWBs.

 What Does Hooking Up Mean?

-Hooking up may be the most confusing relationship term out there because it means different things to different people.
-Most people use it to mean sex of some kind with someone they're not in a romantic relationship with.
+Most people use the term “hooking up” to mean sex of some kind with someone they're not in a romantic relationship with.
+But that term can mean different things to different people.

 Hookups tend to be casual sex without romantic feelings but as we all know, relationships can change!
 A hookup can be a one-night stand or the start of some other kind of relationship.